botaow24/rust_rcu/README.md

 ```rust
  let mut tokens = rcu_gp::RcuCell::gen_tokens(num_of_tokens, protected_data);
 ```
 The Above code creates multiple RCUCells for the protected data.
-Each threads will need a instnace of RCUCell to acesss or update the protected data
+Each threads will need a instnace of RCUCell to acesss or update the protected data.
+So if you will have 5 threads, please generate 5 tokens.
 ### Reading the Shared Object
 ```rust
 fn thread_reader(rcu_cell: rcu_gp::RcuCell<Node>)